LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_02_Troubleshoot_Spam_Filtering.md

 ### Task 2 - Test Anti-spam behavior

-In this task, you will be partnering up with a fellow student to exchange emails with to test the modified policies behavior.
+In this task, you'll be partnering up with a fellow student to exchange emails with to test the modified policies behavior.
 It is crucial to always test any new or modified Anti-Spam policy as it will have a direct impact on the amount of junk email users may receive day to day.

-**Note:**  If you do not have a partner, you can exchange emails from a personal Microsoft Outlook email (@Outlook.com, @Hotmail.com, @live.com, etc).
+**Note:**  If you do not have a partner, you can exchange emails from a personal Microsoft Outlook email (@Outlook.com, @Hotmail.com, @live.com, etc.).
 Instructions to create a personal account are in the **Lab setup** Steps above if needed.

 1. You should still be logged into **LON-CL1** from the prior task with the **Anti-spam policies** tab open inside of Microsoft Edge; if necessary, log back into **LON-CL1** as the **Administrator** with a password of **Pa55w.rd**.

-2. You will now navigate to **Outlook on the Web**.
+2. You'll now navigate to **Outlook on the Web**.
 On the **Anti-spam policies** page, select the **App Launcher** on the top left-hand corner of the screen and under the **Apps** header select the **Outlook** icon.

 3. You should now be back into the your **MOD Administrators** mailbox.